AlexandriaDAO/core/README.md

 - If in a new rust env: `Sudo apt install build-essential`

-# UncensoredGreats DAO LitePaper
+# Alexandria DAO LitePaper

 ### Concept

 We imagine an Internet where search and social, instead of being scattered across divergent hyperlinks; all flow from one hub of linearly-linked, AI-retrievable, primary sources.

-UncensoredGreats shares the core functionality of the Big Tech Search and Social but with a few key distinctions.
+Alexandria shares the core functionality of the Big Tech Search and Social but with a few key distinctions.

 Differences from Search:
 There are many customizable search engines, each created, curated, and hosted soverignly by a single user.